Stackdriver/stackdriver-statsd-backend/README.md

 }
 ```

 To associate the metrics with a particular instance (such as the one statsd is running on) add the source parameter to your configuration.
-The custom metrics generated will be associated with that AWS or Rackspace Cloud instance.
+The custom metrics generated will be associated with that AWS, GCE or Rackspace Cloud instance.
 For AWS, instance ID is in the form i-00000000.

+If statsd is running locally on an AWS EC2 instance, and you wish to associate the metrics with that instance in Stackdriver, you can also set the source parameter to "detect-aws".
+This will use the local EC2 metadata URL to determine the instance ID where it is running.

+If statsd is running locally on an Google Compute instance, and you wish to associate the metrics with that instance in Stackdriver, you can also set the source parameter to "detect-gce".
+This will use the local GCE metadata URL to determine the instance ID where it is running.

 ```js
 {